-Our school has a 'zero-tolerance' approach to harmful sexual behaviour of any kind, and any inappropriate behaviour is challenged and addressed.
+St Thomas More Primary School has a 'zero-tolerance' approach to harmful sexual behaviour of any kind, and any inappropriate behaviour is challenged and addressed.
 We work in accordance with all statutory guidance in relation to such behaviours and with other agencies as appropriate.